Skip to content

 Lynn and Bud are Life members of the NHA.
 They have one married daughter and became proud grandparents a year ago.

 James Michael Lennon served the NHA from 1980-2000 in a variety of capacities, beginning as a member of the Board of Directors.
 In 1983, he became the Director of the Herbert Shelton Library, a role that included the installation and cataloging of the collection in the NHA national headquarters in Tampa.
 In 1985, he became the editor of Health Science.
 During his tenure, Health Science was redesigned, and with articles by leading hygienic physicians and other experts in the field it soon became an award-winning publication.
 From 1986 to 2000, he served as NHA Executive Director, with the goal of reestablishing the NHA as the scientific voice of the health movement.
 In conjunction with the International Association of Hygienic Physicians, NHA educational materials were updated, international conferences and regional seminars were held throughout the United States, and the NHA took a leadership role in national safe-food efforts, helping to pass the historic Organic Food Act of 1990 and preventing the widespread irradiation of foods.

 Welcome to the new home of the National Health Association!

 If you are an existing member, you will need to reset your password in order to log in and take advantage of all the great benefits being a member provides—which now includes the ability to update your own contact information (address, phone number, email, upload a picture and much more).
-Please start by clicking Register/Log In in the upper right hand corner of this home page and follow the instructions on that page.
-Once your password is reset, you will user your email address as your username.
+Please start by clicking the Register/Log In button and follow the instructions on that page.
+Once your password is reset, you will use your email address as your username.
 You no longer have or need a Member Number.
 Please contact us if you have questions—and thanks for your support!